Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Introduction

 In order to increase estimation accuracy and provide theoretical guidance on the error bound, this article presents the EmSHAP (Energy-based model SHapley value estimation).
 Similar to Ref.~\cite{olsen2022using}, EmSHAP introduces a generative model during the estimation of Shapley contribution function.
 It relies on the energy-based model(EBM) to obtain the expectation of Shapley contribution function of the deep learning model under some arbitrary subset of features given the rest.
 The use of EBM is motivated by its ability to model complex, high-dimensional distributions without explicit normalization, which provides a flexible and efficient framework for estimating the conditional distributions required in Shapley value computation.
-Unlike original EBM, the EBM in EmSHAP is decomposed into an energy network to approximate the unnormalized conditional density and a GRU network for approximation of proposal distribution in the partition function.
+Unlike original EBM, the EBM in EmSHAP is decomposed into an energy network to approximate the unnormalized conditional density and a GRU network for approximation of the proposal distribution in the partition function.
 The GRU network has a simple structure and is capable of capturing long-term dependencies, and the adopted dynamic masking scheme improves the flexibility.
-The contributions of the paper can be summarized: i) Methodological refinements on the EBM framework by introducing the GRU network and the dynamic masking scheme, resulting in more accurate Shapley value estimation; ii) Theoretical contribution on the analysis of error bounds for several state-of-the-art methods, which confirmed the tighter error bound of EmSHAP; iii) Extensive application experiments are conducted to verify the accuracy and scalability of different Shapley value estimation methods.
+The contributions of the paper can be summarized as: i) Methodological refinements on the EBM framework by introducing the GRU network and the dynamic masking scheme, resulting in more accurate Shapley value estimation; ii) Theoretical analysis of error bounds for several state-of-the-art methods are performed with the purpose of providing a quantitative measure to evaluate and compare the accuracy of different methods; iii) Extensive application experiments are conducted to verify the accuracy and scalability of different Shapley value estimation methods, so that practitioners can refer to when choosing appropriate Shapley value estimation methods for specific applications.